Connecticut Fisheries Division COVID-19 Updates

 Can I keep a trout from a Trout Management Lake?
 Yes – Trout Management Lakes were open to fishing until March 31 (even before the Governor’s Executive Order), with anglers able to keep one trout per day provided it is 16 inches or larger.
 These lakes will not close to fishing on the last day of March and will remain open with all existing regulations for that lake.

 Will you be stocking tiger trout this year?
 Yes.
-We will stock about 2,500 tiger trout this spring.
-However, we will be suspending the roll out of our “Tame a Tiger” campaign until this fall.
+We will stock about 3,000 tiger trout this spring.
+However, we will be suspending the roll out of our “Tame a Tiger” campaign and t-shirt giveaway until this fall.

 Has [insert favorite fishing hole] been stocked with trout yet this year?
 We are changing the way we share stocking information to reduce crowding.
-Instead of daily stocking updates, our Interactive Trout Stocking Map will be updated every Friday.
+Instead of daily stocking updates, our Interactive Trout Stocking Map will be updated every Wednesday and Friday.
+Our Trout Stocking Report will also be published each Wednesday and Friday with a new format.
+Instead of showing the date of stocking and the number of each species stocked, the report displays columns for waterbodies that have been stocked, will be stocked soon, and for which stocking is postponed.
 Please check there to see if your favorite fishing spot has been stocked yet.

 Can I fish in a lake/pond that crosses state lines?
 That depends.
 There are several boundary waters, waters that cross state lines that have fishing regulations determined by the neighboring state.